cyberconnecthq/cyberconnect-docs-v2/README.md

 ```
 $ yarn update-version V2
 ```
-This command update auto-generated code.
+This command updates auto-generated code.
 Include them into the commit.

 ## Contact